wso2-extensions/identity-hash-provider-bcrypt/README.md

 # identity-hash-provider-bcrypt
-This contains the implementation of Bcrypt hash provider.
+This contains the implementation of bcrypt hash provider